0xReki/0xreki.github.io/_posts/2022/2022-09-22-christianity-in-current-society.md

 Sadly, they were all removed.
 The priests all claim it's for different reasons, but everyone knows if a priest doesn't stay for his full tenure, it's a transfer for disciplinary reasons.
 How dare I claim those priests lied?!
+Those people are holy people!!
 They lied to protect the peace in the community.
+They acted according to the principle of loving one's neighbour.
 Looking at who actually came to see the priests off, it's evident they were an eyesore to the old folks that value old language and meaningless rituals.
 You know language in the church is old when you have an easier time understanding it in a foreign language you have barely started learning.
 Even though, at least one of them tried to appease the older generation by making dedicated masses for young people at a time when the old people rarely attend, they still get transferred away.

 In the end, since speaking your mind to the older generation is considered rude, the younger generation simply turn their back on the church.
 All they see is old people ruining it, clinging to their old, even worldly values and meaningless rituals instead of actions and engaging with the faith in the current world.
+In the end, all that's left are fundamentalists that stopped engaging with their religion.

 Some say, I should formally leave the Church to display my dissatisfaction with its current state.
 But I disagree, all it does is making this conflict even worse.
-And here in Germany, part of that Church tax goes into childcare institutions, I don't have children, but taking away from children isn't something I want to do.
+At least here in Germany, part of that Church tax goes into childcare institutions, I don't have children, but taking away from children isn't something I want to do.
 But maybe that's just an excuse for me to not act.

 ## Faith and Other People